-Child Care Aware® of North Dakota coordinates their activities with the activities of the North Dakota Department of Human Services to implement Child Care Development Fund activities.
+Child Care Aware® of North Dakota coordinates their activities with the activities of he Lead Agency to implement Child Care Development Fund activit

 1.8 Disaster Preparedness and Response Plan

 In past disasters, and in response to the COVID-19 pandemic, the provision of emergency child care services and rebuilding and restoring of child care infrastructure has emerged as an essential service.
 Lead Agencies are required to establish a Statewide Child Care Disaster Plan (658E(c)(2)(U)).
 They must demonstrate how they will address the needs of children - including the need for safe child care before, during, and after a state of emergency declared by the Governor, or a major disaster or emergency (as defined by Section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5122) - through a Statewide Disaster Plan.
 The effective date for the establishment of this Statewide Disaster Plan was October 1, 2018.